 Experience the majestic migration of whales as they journey and breach through the waters off the NSW South Coast.
-You'll find prime whale-watching opportunities on the Sapphire Coast, with the annual whale migration running from May to November every year.
+You'll find prime whale-watching opportunities on the Sapphire Coast, with the annual whale migration peaking from late August to November every year.

 Many ports offer a variety of trips, from short to day tours.
 The far south coast town of Eden has a rich fishing history and offers one of the state’s best vantage points for whale watching.

-To learn more about Eden’s history, including the involvement of local indigenous Australians in whale watching and fishing, follow the Killer Whale trail, which includes the Killer Whale Museum, Eden Lookout, the Davidson Whaling Station and Ben Boyd’s Tower.
+To learn more about Eden’s history, including the hunting partnership between local indigenous Australians and killer whales, follow the Killer Whale Trail, which includes the Killer Whale Museum, Eden Lookout, the Davidson Whaling Station and Boyd’s Tower.
 The Killer Whale Museum houses the skeleton of a famous local killer whale.
+Each Tuesday and Wednesday in August and September you can watch whales with experts from the Sapphire Coast Marine Discovery Centre at Eden Lookout.

-Each November, the Eden Whale Festival highlights the southern migration of humpback and other whales and commemorates the town’s history with street parades, music, food, wine, storytelling and more.
-You can explore the Sapphire Coast on a whale watching tour with Gang Gang Tours or with Merimbula Marina.
+Each November, the Eden Whale Festival highlights the southern migration of humpback and other whales and commemorates the town's fishing and other histories with street parades, music, food, wine, storytelling and more.
+You can explore the Sapphire Coast on a whale watching tour with Gang Gang Tours or with Merimbula Marina and Cat Balou Cruises.

 Shore-based whale watching is another fantastic way to combine a hike through the unspoiled wilderness of one of the area’s rugged national parks with some coastal viewing.
 Bournda National Park is a natural playground filled with secluded beaches and scenic coastal walks.